University of Maryland, College Park: Twenty-first century

 In 2004, the university began constructing the 150 acre "M Square Research Park", which includes facilities affiliated with the U.S. Department of Defense, Food and Drug Administration, and the new National Center for Weather and Climate Prediction, affiliated with the National Oceanic and Atmospheric Administration (NOAA).
 In May 2010, ground was broken on a new Physical Science Complex, including an advanced quantum science laboratory.

-The university suffered multiple data breaches in 2014.
+The university experienced multiple data breaches in 2014.
 The first resulted in the compromise of over 300,000 student and faculty records.
 A second data breach occurred several months later.
 The second breach was investigated by the FBI and Secret Service and found to be done by David Helkowski.
 Despite the attribution, no charges were filed.
 As a result of the data breaches, the university offered free credit protection for five years to the students and faculty affected.

 In 2017, the university received a record-breaking donation of $219.5 million from the A. James & Alice B. Clark Foundation, ranking among the country's largest philanthropic gifts to a public university.
 Darryll J. Pines became the 34th president of the university in 2020.
 Pines was a professor of Aerospace Engineering at the university before becoming president.

 In 2021, the university announced it had raised $1.5 billion in donations since 2018.

 In April 2024, UMD students joined other campuses across the United States in protests against the Gaza war.
 Students called attention to the genocide in Palestine and for the university to divest from companies that support the Gaza war.
 Activism continued in the next academic year with the placement of small flags in the lawn on McKeldin Mall, representing the more than 150,000 Palestinians killed in Gaza.